-The attached table lists all the drinking water contaminants that we detected during the 2020 calendar year.
+The attached table lists all the drinking water contaminants that we detected during the 2021 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2020 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2021 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.

-2020 Table of Detected Regulated Contaminants For Terry Trojan Water District (EPA ID 0053)

-Terms and abbreviations used in this table:

-- Maximum Contaminant Level Goal(MCLG): the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant Level(MCL): the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Action Level(AL): the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.
-For Lead and Copper, 90% of the samples must be below the AL. - Treatment Technique(TT): A required process intended to reduce the level of a contaminant in drinking water.
-For turbidity, 95% of samples must be less than 0.3 NTU - Running Annual Average(RAA): Compliance is calculated using the running annual average of samples from designated monitoring locations.
+Running Annual Average(RAA): Compliance is calculated using the running annual average of samples from designated monitoring locations.
+Level(MCL): the highe ncentration of a conta ): A required process e(RAA): Compliance is minum which, when exc intended to reduce the l calculated using the ri eeded, triggers evel of a contan mning amual a treatment or oth ninant in drinkin verage of sampl ier requirement.
+19 water.
+For tu es from designa s which a war irbidity, 95% ted monitorin; Maximum Contaminant Level(MCL): the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+Action Level(AL): the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.
+For Lead and Copper, 90% of the samples must be below the AL. Treatment Technique(TT): A required process intended to reduce the level of a contaminant in drinking water.
+For turbidity, 95% of samples must be less than 0.3 NTU Running Annual Average(RAA): Compliance is calculated using the running annual average of samples from designated monitoring locations.
+UMIS: MFL: million fibers per liter mrem/year: millirems per year(a measure of radiation absorbed by the body) NTU: Nephelometric Turbidity Units iter ·year(a measure of ra bidiv Units diation absorbed by the (vpoq pCi/l: picocu ppm: parts p pob: parts p pCi/l: picocuries per liter(a measure of radioactivity) ppm: parts per million, or milligrams per liter(mg/l) pb: parts per billion, or micrograms per liter(ug/l) measure of ra illigrams per crograms per dioactivity) ppt: parts per trillion, or nanograms per liter liter(mg/l) ppq: parts per quadrillion, or picograms per liter liter(ug/l) pspm: positive samples per month Substance 90% Level Test Sites > Action Level Date Tested Highest Level Allowed (AL) ldeal Goal Units Copper 0.1 0 09/07/20 AL=1.3 0 mdd Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives.
+Lead 9 0 09/07/20 AL=15 0 qdd Corrosion of household plumbing systems; erosion of natural deposits.

-Units:

-MFL: million fibers per liter

-mrem/year: millirems per year(a measure of radiation absorbed by the body)

-NTU: Nephelometric Turbidity Units

-pCi/l: picocuries per liter(a measure of radioactivity)

-ppm: parts per million, or milligrams per liter(mg/l)

-ppb: parts per billion, or micrograms per liter(ug/l)

-ppt: parts per trillion, or nanograms per liter

-ppq: parts per quadrillion, or picograms per liter

-pspm: positive samples per month

-Substance 90% Level Test Sites > Action Level Date Tested Highest Level Allowed (AL) ldeal Goal Units Major Source of Contaminant Copper 0.1 0 09/07/20 AL=1.3 0 ppm Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives.
-Lead 6 0 09/07/20 AL=15 0 ppb Corrosion of household plumbing systems; erosion of natural deposits.

 Substance Highest Level Detected Range Date Tested Highest Level Allowed (MCL) Ideal Goal (MCLG) Units Major Source of Contaminant Alpha emitters 2 ND - 2 06/09/20 15 0 pCi/l Erosion of natural deposits.
-Barium 0.060 06/09/20 2 2 ppm Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
+Barium 0.060 06/09/20 2 2 udd Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
 Combined Radium 1 ND - 1 06/09/20 5 0 pCi/l Erosion of natural deposits.
-Fluoride 0.72 06/09/20 4 <4 ppm Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories.
-Nitrate (as Nitrogen) 3.87 06/09/20 10 10 ppm Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits.
+Fluoride 0.7 06/09/20 4 4≻ mqq Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories.
+Nitrate (as Nitrogen) 4.22 08/11/21 10 10 mqq Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits.